jbloomlab/2B06_DMS/results/analysis_notebook.md

 ![png](analysis_notebook_files/analysis_notebook_24_0.png)

-The *_singlentchanges.pdf plot below shows the frequency of each type of nucleotide change among only codon mutations with one nucleotide change.
+The `*_singlentchanges.pdf` plot below shows the frequency of each type of nucleotide change among only codon mutations with one nucleotide change.
 This plot is mostly useful to check if there is a large bias in which mutations appear.
 In particular, if you are getting oxidative damage (which causes G to T mutations) during the library preparation process, you will see a large excess of C to A or G to T mutations (or both).
 For instance, in the case of influenza, when we get bad oxidative damage, then we see an excess of C to A mutations in the final cDNA since the damage is occurring to a ssRNA genome.
 If you are sequencing something without polarity, you might see both types of mutations

-It seems like I am seeing C to A oxidative damage in my lib 1 mock sample.
+It seems like I am seeing mild C to A oxidative damage in my lib 1 mock sample.
 This is not entirely suprising since I used older amplicons to generate this sample.

 ```python